MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Get-AzureRmEnvironment.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmEnvironment** cmdlet gets endpoints and metadata for an instance of azure_2 services.
+The **Get-AzureRmEnvironment** cmdlet gets endpoints and metadata for an instance of Azure services.

 ## EXAMPLES